BigETI/pawn-list/README.md

 - https://github.com/sampctl/pawn-stdlib

 ## Documentation
-You can find the [documentation](https://github.com/BigETI/pawn-list/blob/master/DOCUMENTATION.md) here: https://github.com/BigETI/pawn-list/blob/master/DOCUMENTATION.md
+You can find the [documentation](https://github.com/BigETI/pawn-memory/wiki) here: https://github.com/BigETI/pawn-memory/wiki

 ## Licence
 You can find the [licence](https://github.com/BigETI/pawn-list/blob/master/LICENCE.md) here: https://github.com/BigETI/pawn-list/blob/master/LICENCE.md

-## How do I contribute?
+## How to contribute to this project?
-Just create a fork from this project, make your changes and create a pull request.
+Just create a fork out of this project, make your changes and create a pull request.